 The slower running I was after can be had by wiring the motors in series and I’ll do that on both units.
 They’ll both get DCC sound decoders and LED headlights.

-It makes sense to carry on with these units in tandem.
 Number 48 will need an MU connector on one end.
-I won’t bother with a ramp.
 It will be painted in the style of W&OD 48, black with a gray hood top and a thin red stripe separating the colors.
 I always wondered if it was dark blue and gray (you know, civil war, blue and gray) but the color photos I’ve seen show black and gray.
 I’ve also toyed with the idea of painting the hood top cream.
 We’ll see.

-I have thought about more colorful paint but in this period in wasn’t that common on shortline switchers.
+I have thought about more colorful paint but in this period I don’t think it wasn’t all that common on shortline switchers.
 I just need to back off the black a bit with a little blue so they don’t appear as dark blobs.